bigbearlearns/cupertino-choraliers/content/meetings.md

 Summer July to September, Fee $20.00 no new Music.

-Fall October to December, Fee $40.00 plus Music.
+Fall October to December, Fee TBA plus Music.

-All prices are subject to changes.
+All fees are subject to changes.

-During the Fall Quarter we perform Christmas Music.
+During the Fall Quarter we perform Holiday Music.

 During the Summer Quarter we perform at Nursing & Retirement Homes and do very little rehearsing.